Open Social has taken a no-compromise approach towards security. Protecting and securing our customer’s data is of utmost importance to us.

 - Management: preventive maintenance and electrical, mechanical, and life support maintenance.

 Additionally, we have an automated process that creates, stores and encrypts copies of all Open Social platforms.
 This provides additional assurance that no information will be lost and that we are able to restore backups quickly.
 Backups are stored off-site at the AWS S3 EU Frankfurt location.
-Each customer has their separate environment and access to the backups is strictly regulated.
+Each customer has a separate environment and access to the backups is strictly regulated.

 Customer Data Protection